andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   not permanent.

-Kubernetes provides a means to handle the discovery and routing of applications for us, called "services".
-Services are a pointer to a set of applications - they provide a fixed address at which you can query an instance of an application.
+Kubernetes provides a means to handle the discovery and routing of applications for us, called *services*:

+  A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service

+Concretely, this means that we can use services to provide a fixed address that we can access out pods on.
 To create a service we need a service declaration file.
 Create a file called `50-cache.svc.yml`, and paste in the content below:

 ..
 Code:: yaml